thiscantbeserious/llm-search-agent/README.md

 ## Application Flow
 <img src="flowchart.svg" alt="Flowchart" width="auto"/>

-## Current planning and outlook
+## Current Planning and Outlook

-> I just want to have one prompt and get the results aggregated, cleaned up and spoonfeeded - reliabily (because I`m lazy).
+> I just want to have one prompt and get the results aggregated, cleaned up, and spoon-fed—reliably (because I’m lazy).

-The basic idea behind this all are pipelines.
-One pipeline per intent.
-So say you want to search for Code you have a Code-Pipeline.
-If you search for Technical Documentation you will have a Tech Doc Pipeline.
-If you search for Research Papers you will search for Research Papers (and only that).
-So you are going to have a specific Pipeline.
-That given - this does sound complex - and somewhat you could theoretically already do by manually controlling the Search Engines there are but it should be as transparent as possible and as easy as possible.
+The basic idea behind this is pipelines: one pipeline per intent.
+So, say you want to search for code—you have a Code Pipeline.
+If you search for technical documentation, you will have a Tech-Doc Pipeline.
+If you search for research papers, you will have a Research-Paper Pipeline.
+Each is a specific pipeline.
+That given, this does sound complex, and theoretically you could already do it by manually controlling the search engines, but it should be as transparent and as easy as possible.

-So my idea would be implementing that first in a specific way that it works automatically by intent extraction from the user prompt and afterwards move that towards having the ability to create your own pipelines for very specific tasks that are tailored to your workflow and use-case - the user itself (likely .yml or .toml).
-Technically speaking it might be smart to not just connect to one Engine on both ends but rather enable combinations of local LLM and remote LLM-Engines in parallel.
+My idea is to implement that first in a specific way that works automatically via intent extraction from the user prompt and, afterwards, move toward giving users the ability to create their own pipelines for very specific tasks tailored to their workflow and use case (likely via .yml or .toml).
+Technically speaking, it might be smart not to connect to just one engine on both ends but rather to enable combinations of local and remote LLM engines in parallel.

-We should not blindfool ourselves into propitary (LLM) Search Engines because we`re then very fragile with the outcome, not on a day by day basis but rather more like on a minute by minute basis.
-The Model changes, they filter stuff, making matters worse - having the reliability that the functionality would not change or break completely.
-I will likely not implement a Frontend for this.
-What I would want to do is implement this first into something like [open-webui](https://github.com/open-webui/open-webui), for example trough a simple function against our API.
+We should not blind-fool ourselves into proprietary (LLM) search engines because we’re then very fragile with the outcome—not on a day-by-day basis but rather minute by minute.
+The model changes, they filter stuff, making matters worse—having the reliability that the functionality would not change or break completely.
+I will likely not implement a frontend for this.
+What I want to do is implement this first into something like [open-webui](https://github.com/open-webui/open-webui), for example through a simple function against our API.

-I basically created this because I`m curiously interested in that topic for a longer time now, and feel like I can learn something from this.
+I basically created this because I’ve been genuinely interested in this topic for a long time and feel like I can learn something from it.

 ## Features in a Nutshell

 - **Intent extraction**
 - **Web search retrieval**
 - **Result filtering, scoring, and accumulation**
 - **Answer synthesis**